adampaulukanis/52games/README.md

 # 52games

-Every week I will make a new game.
+Every week I will make a new game or something which I be able to use to make a game.

 1. Snake
 2. Saper